USS Samuel B Roberts: World's deepest shipwreck discovered

 Explorers have found the deepest shipwreck ever identified, a US navy destroyer escort sunk during WWII.

-The USS Samuel B Roberts went down during the Battle of Leyte Gulf off the Philippines' coast in October 1944.
+The USS Samuel B Roberts went down during the Battle off Samar in the Philippines in October 1944.
 It lies in 6,895m (4.28 miles) of water.

-Texan billionaire and adventurer Victor Vescovo, who owns a deep-diving submersible, found the "Sammy B" in two parts.
+Texan billionaire and adventurer Victor Vescovo, who owns a deep-diving submersible, discovered the "Sammy B" battered but largely intact.

 The vessel is famed for a heroic final stand against the Japanese.